opendatasoft/ods-documentation/source/sourcing_and_processing_data/connectors/shapefile.rst

 ShapeFile connector
 ===================

-The Shapefile connector extracts data from a ZIP archive containing the following file:
+The Shapefile connector extracts data from a ZIP archive containing the following files:

 * ``.shp`` shape format; the feature geometry itself
 * ``.dbf`` attribute format; columnar attributes for each shape
 * ``.prj`` projection format; the coordinate system and projection information, a plain text file describing the projection using well-known text format